-- Associate of Applied Science Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Associate of Arts Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Associate of Science Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Technical Certificate A student must complete a minimum of the last 15 credit hours of certificate requirements at UACCB.
-These credits must be earned as a regular student rather than by test-out or other means of advanced placement. - Certificate of Proficiency A student must complete all semester credit hours of the certificate as a regular student at UACCB.
+- Associate of Applied Science Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Associate of Arts Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Associate of Science Degree A student must complete a minimum of 24 Credit hours toward the degree at UACCB. - Technical Certificate A student must complete a minimum of 15 credit hours toward the degree at UACCB.
+These credits must be earned as a regular student rather than by test-out or other means of advanced placement. - Certificate of Proficiency A student must complete a minimum of 6 credit hours toward the degree at UACCB.
 These credits must be earned as a regular student rather than by test-out or other means of advanced placement.